Lady_Light_6.png

 But he never crossed the final line.

-She had insisted—firmly, every time… that her virginity was sacred.
+She had insisted, firmly and consistently, that her virginity was sacred.
 That it would be saved for the sanctity of marriage.
 For the ritual wedding bed.

 And Temenos, ravenous and pride-drunk, humored her under the guise of chivalry.